YofarDev/zen-minimal-exit-menu-main/README.md

 # Zen MacOs buttons

-A Zen browser mod that changes the Exit-Maximize-Reduce buttons close to MacOS version.
+A Zen browser mod that changes the Exit-Maximize-Reduce buttons close to MacOS version for Linux/Windows.

 ![01](screen.png)